andyglez/starcraft_model/README.md

 Protected means that, only from within the classes that are inheriting from this base class, members or fields declared in a protected section will be accessible.

+> Private members of a base class are inherited by a subclass but are not accessible in subclass code.